 Last month Council hosted a Community Microbat Night at Bronte Gully, where local residents gathered at sunset to look for and learn about local microbats.
 We were lucky to see a Gould’s Wattled Bat dart through the air and grab some dinner before we walked up the gully for further discussion, spotlighting and information sharing.

-At least four species of microbats have been recorded in Waverley, and this autumn, Council is engaging a wildlife ecologist to survey public spaces for microbat presence, which may identify more microbat species in Waverley!
+At least five species of microbats have been recorded in Waverley, listed below.
+A recent 2024 survey, which engaged a wildlife ecologist to survey public spaces for microbat presence, identified an additional species - the Little Bent- wing Bat.

 • Gould’s Wattled Bat: Can be found in most habitats and roosts in tree hollows and buildings.